The 20 Best Cameras for Photography

 Sony a7 III (ILCEM3K/B) Full-frame Mirrorless Interchangeable-Lens Camera with 28-70mm Lens with 3-Inch LCD, Black Sony a7 III (ILCEM3K/B) Full-frame Mirrorless Interchangeable-Lens Camera with 28-70mm Lens with 3-Inch LCD, Black

 For various reasons, professionals prefer full-frame cameras for their work.
-For $1498, you can get a reliable camera that can be used for both photography and videography.
+You can get a reliable camera that can be used for both photography and videography.
 This camera can do both, thanks to its in-body 5-axis image stabilizer.

 This camera offers numbers of features that cover a wide range of photography genres such as portraits, landscapes, streets, weddings, events, and even sports for both enthusiasts and those who are just starting out as photographers.
 The A7III has a 24-megapixel sensor, which is large enough for various of applications such as landscape photography.
 The full-frame sensor of the camera also allows for better subject separation than its APSC counterpart.